Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Background and Related Work

-In practice, various countermeasures against misinformation have been implemented by social media platforms.
+In practice, various countermeasures against misinformation have been implemented by news media and social media platforms.
 Based on the redirection strategy, TikTok implemented a feature where a banner with links to trustworthy information sources was attached to COVID-19 related videos \cite{tiktok_taking_2019}.
 Google Search and YouTube have implemented a knowledge panel feature, which provides users with high-level credible information related to their search terms \cite{google_fighting_2019}.
 Instagram and Facebook apply labels to posts based on third-party fact-checker ratings to provide users with more accurate information \cite{meta_metas_2023}.
-Twitter recently implemented the Community Notes feature as significant step to combat misinformation on their platform \cite{twitter_community_2023}.
+For example, Snopes and PolitiFact are two pioneering \US-based third-party fact-checking organizations.
+They typically employ trained journalists or subject matter experts to investigate and verify the accuracy of claims made in news articles, social media posts, and other forms of online content \cite{micallef_true_2022}.
+Also, the International Fact-Checking Network (IFCN) at Poynter Institute was launched to bring together fact-checkers from more than 100 organizations around the world and support the global fight against misinformation \cite{haque_combating_2020}.
+So far, however, such large-scale fact-checking efforts (and research) are mainly focused on the Global North.
+In the Global South, fact-checking efforts are still in its infancy and face additional challenges (\eg, due to under-resourced languages, lack of fact-checking sources) \cite{juneja_human_2022,haque_combating_2020}.
+Ultimately, X/Twitter recently implemented the Community Notes feature as a significant step to combat misinformation on their platform \cite{twitter_community_2023}.
 This innovative feature marks the first large-scale effort of crowdsourced fact-checking deployed in practice \cite{saeed_crowdsourced_2022}.

-Altogether, various misinformation interventions have been proposed by researchers or implemented by social platforms.
+Altogether, various misinformation interventions have been proposed by researchers or implemented by social media platforms \cite{ecker_psychological_2022,pennycook_fighting_2020,saeed_crowdsourced_2022,tiktok_taking_2019,google_fighting_2019,meta_metas_2023}.
 Yet, their effectiveness in reducing engagement with misinformation is oftentimes unclear.
 It is thus essential to evaluate the effectiveness of misinformation interventions directly on social media platforms.